-(This letter formed part of a campaign in 2013 in the UK.
+This letter formed part of a campaign between 2011 - 2013 in the UK.
 Many of the points and research mentioned are still relevant in 2017.

-A number of readers kindly sent this letter this letter (opens a new window) to their MP to support a ban on neonicotinoid insecticides, in line with the Buglife position.
+A number of readers kindly sent this letter this letter (opens a new window) to their MP to support a ban on neonicotinoid insecticides.

 Some have received a reply from their MP which is tantamount to a lazy fobbing-off.
 This is not acceptable, especially given the detail and reasoned argument within the letter.